vieri2in/NASA-project/README.md

-Asbackendproject,itreadsrealNASAdatafromacsvfileandcom- bines it with SpaceX API to build a space launch system.
-Topics cov- ers clustering, load balancing, PM2, CI/CD, deployment, produc- tion in the cloud.
+As a backend project,it reads real NASA data from a csv file and combines it with SpaceX API to build a space launch system.
+Topics covers clustering, load balancing, PM2, CI/CD, deployment, produc- tion in the cloud.